Oyindaol/ScrabbleBoardGame/README.md

 - Create custom boards with the alternate placement of premium squares using XML or JSON.
 - Update documentation.

 ## Change Log
-- We removed the Tile and Tile rack class and imputed them into the Model class because they did not have too many responsibilities.
-- We made the ScrabbleGame the the Model class
-- We made ScrabbleBoard the frame class
-- We also added the controller and view classes
+**(TO BE UPDATED)**
 - Add new features and support for blank tiles, premium squares and AI players.
-- Add a method that returns all the possible legal moves and plays the highest scoring move.
+- Add a method/algorithm that returns all the possible legal moves and plays the highest scoring move.
-- Refine the program to make it robust and smell-free.
-- Update unit tests.
+- Updated unit tests.
-- Update UML Diagrams and documentation accordingly.
+- Updated UML Diagrams and documentation to reflect modified design and program.

-- Creation of blank tiles, premium squares and AI players.
-- Design of Scrabble move generation algorithm/method.

 ## Roadmap
 ### October 23, 2022
 - Text-Based version of the game played with the keyboard.
+- Implementation of the logic of word placement and scoring in Scrabble.

 ### November 11, 2022.
 - GUI (View and Controller).